BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/files-api.md

     - `description`: a string that describes the file.
 It will be indexed in the full-text search.
     - `keywords`: a JSON object with `Label` keys and `string` values.
 These keywords will be indexed and can be used to search for the file.

+@@@ note { .tip title="Metadata update" }

+If only the metadata is provided, then the updated is a metadata update and the file content is not changed.

+@@@

 **Example**

 Request